Outgoing Mail Server Settings

 After setting up the configuration, click Save.

-Configure Mail Server with Microsoft Graph
+Configure Mail Server with Microsoft Graph:

 • Choose the Connection Protocol as Microsoft Graph.